roryp/patterndemo/README.md

 This project is a Java-based web application that provides a RESTful API for managing products.
 It uses Spring Boot for the backend, and includes features such as retrieving a product by its ID.

+The project also includes automated tests using JUnit and Mockito, ensuring the reliability and correctness of the application.

+To manage the cache, the project employs various patterns such as cache-aside, cache-aside with write-through, and cache-aside with write-behind.
+The cache is implemented using the Caffeine library.

+For improving the system's reliability, the project uses resiliency patterns such as circuit breaker.

 ## Installation

 1. Clone the repository: